kelvinagyareyeboah/kelvinagyareyeboah/README.md

 ### 4. 🧠 GitHub profile image + banner design upgrade

 Just say:

-> “next level”

-and I’ll push this into a **portfolio that gets interviews, not j
+is into a **portfolio that gets interviews, not j